-We have examined Databricks, Inc.'s (Databricks or service organization) accompanying assertion titled Assertion of Databricks, Inc. Management (assertion) that the controls within Databricks' Data Intelligence Platform Services System on Amazon Web Services (AWS), Microsoft Azure (Azure), and Google Cloud Platform (GCP), (the System) were effective throughout the period November 1, 2023 to October 31, 2024 to provide reasonable assurance that Databricks' service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability, and confidentiality (applicable trust services criteria) set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, in AICPA Trust Services Criteria.
+We have examined Databricks, Inc. 's (Databricks or service organization) accompanying assertion titled Assertion of Databricks, Inc. Management (assertion) that the controls within Databricks' Data Intelligence Platform Services System on Amazon Web Services, Microsoft Azure, and Google Cloud Platform (the System) were effective throughout the period May 1, 2024 to April 30, 2025 to provide reasonable assurance that Databricks' service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability, processing integrity, confidentiality, and privacy (applicable trust services criteria) set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, in AICPA Trust Services Criteria.

-Databricks uses subservice organizations to perform certain activities.
-A list of these subservice organizations and the activities performed is provided in Section III.
-The assertion indicates that complementary subservice organization controls that are suitably designed and operating effectively are necessary, along with controls at Databricks, to achieve Databricks' service commitments and system requirements based on the applicable trust services criteria.
+Databricks uses subservice organizations to provide certain services.
+The subservice organizations and the services provided are listed in Attachment A. The assertion indicates that complementary subservice organization controls that are suitably designed and operating effectively are necessary, along with controls at Databricks, to achieve Databricks' service commitments and system requirements based on the applicable trust services criteria.
 Databricks' description of the boundaries of the System in Attachment A presents the types of complementary subservice organization controls assumed in the design of Databricks' controls but does not disclose the actual controls at the subservice organizations.
 Our examination did not include the services provided by the subservice organizations, and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.